-The Group's core products and services are delivered by its 490+ employees through either its direct channels (e.g. proprietary IT platforms, telecommunications, or email) or its indirect channels (e.g. third-party intermediaries).
-The Group operates from its Melbourne (Head Office) and Sydney Office.
-It has representative offices in Shanghai and Hong Kong.
+The Group's core products and services were delivered by its 510+ employees through either its direct channels (e.g. proprietary IT platforms, telecommunications, or email) or its indirect channels (e.g. third-party intermediaries).
+The Group operates from its Melbourne (Head Office) and Sydney Offices.
+It has a representative office in Shanghai.
 The Group operates two complementary business units through which it provides its principal and continuing activities: